Cl4r1ty-1/cl4r1ty.dev/_writeups/smileyCTF 2025/rorecovery1.md

 ---

 #### QUICK DISCLAIMER:
-I did not solve this challenge during the competition, but since I got very close and found this challenge interesting, I re-attempted it after the CTF ended.
+I did not solve this part of the challenge during the competition, but since I got very close and found this challenge interesting, I re-attempted it after the CTF ended.
 This write-up is based on that attempt.

 #### Writeup: